 - API costs: Anthropic Claude API pricing applies

-Choose it if: You're already in the Anthropic ecosystem and want GitHub Actions integration leveraging Claude's code analysis.
+Choose it if: The team is already in the Anthropic ecosystem and accepts early-stage risks.

 Decision Framework: Choosing the Right Tool